mertkeser/PyTorch_Project/README.md

 - This link explains how to setup necessary environments for PyTorch. (https://pytorch.org/get-started/locally/)
 - As a last, I repeated the solved exercises. (https://pytorch.org/tutorials/beginner/pytorch_with_examples.html)

-### 3. Train a simple sequential NN to predict the digit classes
+### 3. Train NN to predict the digit classes
+- In the first exercise, two layer neural network is trained on MNIST dataset and the model is applied on test dataset.
+- In the second exercise, convolutional neural network is trained on MNIST dataset and the model is applied on test dataset.